age28052000/WiFi-attack-lab/README.md

 ## Requirements

 - An external WiFi card capable of monitor mode and packet injection.
+(AWUS036ACH is the one i will be using duting this lab)
-- Tools: `airdump-ng`, `aircrack-ng`, `hcxdumptool` for capture and cracking.
+- Tools: `airdump-ng`, `aircrack-ng`, for capture and cracking.
 - Optional: `Wireshark` to visualize the captured handshake.

 ## Usage